agility-game/adminer/README.md

 ![Login](login_from_adminer_to_mysql.png)

-**NOTE**: The password is to be found as one of the ENVIRONMENT VARIABLES (here: MYSQL_ROOT_PASSWORD) of the MySQL instance, see the [Dashboard](https://dashboard.render.com/pserv/srv-cmufn36v3ddc738hqp0g/env) on Render.com.
+**NOTE**: The password is to be found as one of the ENVIRONMENT VARIABLES (here: MYSQL_PASSWORD) of the MySQL instance, see the [Dashboard](https://dashboard.render.com/pserv/srv-cmufn36v3ddc738hqp0g/env) on Render.com.